-Text messages found on Hunter Biden’s laptop, show Hunter Biden asking Hallie Biden, his brother’s widow and his mistress, if she believed that he had “children burned alive in DONETSK” or “children killed in donetsk, Ukraine”.
+Text messages found on Hunter Biden’s laptop, show Hunter Biden asking Hallie Biden, his brother’s widow-turned-mistress if she believed that he had “children burned alive in DONETSK” or “children killed in donetsk, Ukraine.”

 Most likely, in reference to Kolomoysky, his reported Burisma Holdings boss, who was also funding the neo-Nazi Azov Battalion that was accused of war crimes and the shelling of civilians in eastern Ukraine.

 In 2018, Congress banned U.S. arms from going to the Ukrainian Azov Battalion, which used neo-Nazi insignia, openly accepted neo-Nazis into its ranks, and had been accused of 'ISIS-Style' War Crimes, including beheadings.